 Emery High School has established the first week in September as Safety Week with an emphasis on emergency procedures and emergency awareness.
 The school conducts a number of drills during Safety Week, including fire, gas-leak, earthquake, and lockdown.
 Fire drills are also conducted at the end of first, second, and third terms as part of the minimumday schedule.

-In recent years, the high school has worked with the Emery County Sheriff's Department in conducting more extensive drills (Reunification Drills) that involve evacuation of faculty, staff, and students to the school's secondary evacuation site at the District Maintenance Compound just west of the school.
+In recent years, the high school has worked with the Emery County Sheriff's Department in conducting more extensive drills (Reunification Drills) that involve evacuation of faculty, staff, and students to the school's secondary evacuation site.